For release 10:00 a.m. (EDT) Wednesday, August 10, 2016 USDL-16-1653

 Media contact: (202) 691-5902 • PressOffice@bls.gov

 Bureau of Labor Statistics reported today.
-Hires edged down to 5.1 million while separations were little
+Hires and separations were little changed at 5.1 million and

-changed at 5.0 million.
-Within separations, the quits rate was 2.0 percent, and the layoffs and discharges
+4.9 million, respectively.
+Within separations, the quits rate was 2.0 percent and the layoffs and

-rate was 1.1 percent.
-This release includes estimates of the number and rate of job openings, hires, and
+discharges rate was 1.1 percent.
+This release includes estimates of the number and rate of job openings,

-hires was little changed in April for total private and edged down for government (-31,000).
-Hires were
+percent in June.
+The number of hires was little changed for total private and for government.
+Hires was

-little changed in all industries in April and decreased in the Midwest region.
+also little changed in all industries.
+The number of hires increased in the Northeast region.
 (See table 2.)

 Total separations includes quits, layoffs and discharges, and other separations.
 Total separations is

 referred to as turnover.
 Quits are generally voluntary separations initiated by the employee.
 Therefore,

 the quits rate can serve as a measure of workers’ willingness or ability to leave jobs.
 Layoffs and

 discharges are involuntary separations initiated by the employer.
 Other separations includes separations